Korean War Legacy Project

 Third Return to Korea

 Reginald Clifton Grier discusses returning to Korea for a third time in 1969.
-He discusses being in Korea as United States forces and South Korean forces changed places guarding the border with North Korea.
-He recalls having the opportunity to work with an orphanage when he was in Korea and having a little girl follow him around every time he visited.
-He admits that he adopted this little girl and he now has four grandchildren.
+He remembers witnessing the handover of border guarding duties from the United States to South Korean forces.
+He recalls having the opportunity to volunteer with an orphanage in Korea and forming a close bond with a little girl who would follow him around.
+He shares that he adopted the little girl, and he now has four grandchildren.

 Share YouTube: